cdfre0/Shop/README.md

                 * admin?id={id}&quantity={q} - supplies stocks of game of this id by "q".
                 * admin/change?id={id}&name=[name}&developer={developer}&factor={f} - change data of given game
                                     - Call changes provided data.
 Id needs to be always provided
-                                    - Factor mutiplies price of game of this id by "f"; f should be double.
+                                    - Factor multiples price of game of this id by "f"; f should be double.
                 * admin/addGenre?id={id}&genre={genre} - Adds new Genre to game's data.
                 * admin/deleteGenre?id={id}&genre={genre} - Deletes Genre type from game's data.
             ##DELETE